Timothy C. Hain, MD • Page last modified: February 19, 2022

 This page is meant to provide a general outline of cerebellar disorders.
 More specific and detailed material is found in links.

 The cerebellum is part of the brain.
-It lies under the cerebrum, towards the back, behind the brainstem and above the brainstem.
+It lies under the cerebral cortex, towards the back, behind the brainstem and above the spinal cord.
 The cerebellum is largely involved in "coordination".
 Persons whose cerebellum doesn't work well are generally clumsy and unsteady.
 They may look like they are drunk even when they are not.

 The main clinical features of cerebellar disorders include incoordination, imbalance, and troubles with stabilizing eye movements.
 There are two distinguishable cerebellar syndromes -- midline and hemispheric.